-Class 1.
+- Class 1.
+Priority Claims.
 All allowed claims entitled to priority under § 507 of the Code.
-Priority tax claims will be paid via the plan.

-Class 2.
-Keystone Equipment is included in Class 2 as having a fully secured claim.
-Peoples Bank holds a partially secured claim.
+Priority tax claims will be paid via the plan. - Class 2.
+Fully Secured Claims.
+Keystone Equipment is included in Class 2 as having a fully secured claim. - Class 3.
+Partially Secured Claims.
+Peoples Bank holds partially secured claims. - Class 4.

-Class 3.
 All General Unsecured Creditors.
-These creditors will receive a 100% dividend payable in 72 monthly equal installments without interest.
+These creditors will receive a 100% dividend payable in 72 monthly equal installments without interest. - Class 5.
+Special Class Claims.
+Peoples Bank hold a special class claim.
+The claim is secured by property owned by the Debtor's shareholders and not the Debtor itself. - Class 6.

-Class 4.
 Equity Interest Holders.
 Mr. and Ms. McGee will retain their interest in the Debtor as the plan will pay 100% of all priority, secured, and general unsecured claims.